 100+ YEARS OF THE GREAT ITALIAN MOVIEMAKERS

-It's important that we keep alive the work of pioneer women in film like Francesca Bertini.
-Although their works are now considered "old cinema", these filmmakers were the contemporary trailblazers of their time.
+Bertini passed away in 1985 at the age of 93 leaving behind a legacy of early cinema.
+It's important that we keep alive the work of pioneer women in film like Bertini.
+Although their works are now considered "old cinema," these filmmakers were the contemporary trailblazers of their time.
 Their hard work and sacrifices helped pave the way for their contemporary counterparts of today.

 Copyright © 2018 Italian Cinema Today - All Rights Reserved.